food-drink

 Right now, the top results for "cheap food in Málaga" include an ice cream store and a doughnut shop.
 Not helpful, and let's be real, such a diet would slowly kill you.

-P.S.
-If you're after more local gems beyond budget bites, check out our complete guide on where to eat and drink in Málaga, and don't miss our favorite tapas spots in Málaga Old Town.
+If you're after more than budget bites, check out our complete guide on where to eat and drink in Málaga, and don't miss our favorite tapas spots in Málaga.

 Compare hotel prices in Málaga